 Locate the disk where the Windows Boot Loader UEFI file was previously downloaded and extracted.

-E: xcopy /y bootx64.efi W:\EFI\Boot rmdir /S W:\EFI\Ubuntu
+E: xcopy /y bootx64.efi W:EFIBoot rmdir /S W:EFIUbuntu

 Step 2.
 Using command BCDEdit to remove boot menu (UUID)